rohan-v8rma/Java-Juggernaut/README.md

 - `InputMismatchException`
 - `ClassCastException` : Occurs when an object of parent class is cast to its child class.
 It can also occur when casting occurs between two classes that don't have any relationship.

-> **_NOTE_**: Often, these three categories are broken down into checked and unchecked classifications—error and runtime exceptions are grouped together as unchecked, which, per their name, are not checked at compile time and can result in runtime errors.
+> ***Note***: Often, these three categories are broken down into checked and unchecked classifications—error and runtime exceptions are grouped together as unchecked, which, per their name, are not checked at compile time and can result in runtime errors.

 ## `toString()` pre-defined overloaded definition of `Throwable` class